Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/2_set_up_the_data_collection_scene.md

 >Note: If you look at the ***Console*** tab of the editor now, you will see an error regarding `YRotationRandomizerTag` not being found.
 This is to be expected, since we have not yet created this class; the error will go away once we create the class later.

 Let's go through the code above and understand each part:
 * Near the top, you'll notice the line `[AddRandomizerMenu("Perception/Y Rotation Randomizer")]`.
-This will give the Randomizer a name in the UI which will be used when we add the Randomizer to our `Fixed Length Scenario`.
+This will give the Randomizer a name in the UI which will be used when we add the Randomizer to our `Pose Estimation Scenario`.
 * The `YRotationRandomizer` class extends `Randomizer`, which is the base class for all Randomizers that can be added to a Scenario.
 This base class provides a plethora of useful functions and properties that can help catalyze the process of creating new Randomizers.
 * The `FloatParameter` field contains a seeded random number generator.
 We can set the sampling range and the distribution of this value in the editor UI for the Randomizer.
 * The `OnIterationStart()` function is a life-cycle method on all `Randomizer`s.
 It is called by the Scenario every Iteration (e.g. once per frame, if each Iteration runs for one frame).